aittaa/self-hosted-ai-starter-kit/README.md

+This is a modified version of the project originally created by n8n-io.
+Changes have been made for internal or personal use.

 # Self-hosted AI starter kit

 **Self-hosted AI Starter Kit** is an open-source Docker Compose template designed to swiftly initialize a comprehensive local AI and low-code development environment.